sixcodes/brandenburg/README.md

 - Pip (Pipenv)

 ### Optional (FaaS)
-- Twillio Account (SMS, Whatsapp)
+- Twilio Account (SMS, Whatsapp)
 - Salesforce Marketing Cloud
 - Sendgrid (Email)
 - AWS (SES, SNS)
 - Zenvia (SMS, Whatsapp)

-# DEV Mode
+## DEV Mode

 `Important`:
     - This section is about [config](https://12factor.net/config)
-    - This scripts was tested on MacOS and Linux(Debian like)
+    - This script has been tested on macOS and Linux(Debian like)
-    - You could see all environment varibles in [config.py](brandenburg/config.py)
+    - You could see all environment variables in [config.py](brandenburg/config.py)

-Inside of the project run the following commands.
+Inside of the project you have to run the following commands.
-This will check and install all dependencies as needed.
+It will check and install all dependencies as needed.
 ```
 script/bootstrap
 ```

 Copy `example.env` to `dev.env` and set the variables though.